-The purpose of this study was to determine the integrated watereconomy-environment index for regional policymaking comprehensive fuzzy evaluation system and Shannon entropy weighting method in Iranian provinces.
-For this purpose, after determination the watereconomy-environment index based on the latest theoretical experimental foundations in the field of water resources, the integrated water-economy-environment index was estimated for 31 Iranian provinces. integrated water-economy-environment index has five components including water resources, technology, transportation, economy, society, and environment, respectively.
+The purpose of this study was to determine the integrated watereconomy-environment index for regional policymaking using а comprehensive fuzzy evaluation system and Shannon entropy weighting method in Iranian provinces.
+For this purpose, after determination the watereconomy-environment index based on the latest theoretical and experimental foundations in the field of water resources, the integrated water-economy-environment index was estimated for 31 Iranian provinces. integrated water-economy-environment index has The five main components including water resources, technology, transportation, economy, society, and environment, respectively.
 Finally, the radar diagrams and geographic maps were used to analyze the spatial distribution of the total water-economy-environment index and its main components.